code42/py42/docs/userguides/devicesettings.md

 # View or Modify device settings

-Use py42 to easily view and update the settings for devices with the `DeviceSettings` object.
+Use py42 to easily view and update the settings for devices with the `DeviceSettings` and `IncydrDeviceSettings` objects for Crashplan and Incydr customers, respectively.

-The `DeviceSettings` object is a wrapper around the complex nested dict that the Code42 `Computer` API endpoint expects, providing helper properties that can be used to get/set values, without having to know the underlying nested structure.
+The [Device Settings](../methoddocs/devicesettings.md) objects are wrappers around the complex nested dict that the Code42 `Computer` API endpoint expects, providing helper properties that can be used to get/set values, without having to know the underlying nested structure.

-To get started, create a `DeviceSettings` object for a given device guid:
+To get started, create a `DeviceSettings` or `IncydrDeviceSettings` object for a given device guid.
+The `get_settings()` method will create the appropriate object automatically based on the corresponding service running on the device:

 ```python
 device_settings = sdk.devices.get_settings(908765043021)
 ```

+Details on which settings can be updated and which are non-modifiable can be found in the method documentation [Device Settings](../methoddocs/devicesettings.md).
+These may differ between services.
-Some common non-modifiable details about the device are accessible as read-only properties:
+Some common non-modifiable settings fields are accessible as read-only properties on the object:

 ```python
 >>> device_settings.computer_id